 Purpose of the Call

-Mobilities announced in this call will be carried out during academic year 2024-2025.
+Mobilities announced in this call will be carried out during the academic year 2026/2027 autumn/fall term.

 General Conditions